Coolify vs CapRover vs Dokku: The Self-Hosting Platform Showdown

 Who Should Use Dokku

-- You deploy simple apps (not complex multi-container stacks)
+- Your apps are simple (not complex multi-container stacks)

 Head-to-Head Comparisons